happy262/happy262/README.md

 - 👋 Hi, I’m @happy262
-- 👀 I’m interested in Computer Science and Design
+- 👀 I’m interested in Computer Science and Design.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently using Python, Delphi, Java
 - 💞️ I’m looking to collaborate on My game 'Dreamland'
 - 📫 How to reach me 02happycompany@gmail.com